Mathématique: Chapter 63

 “Right.
 Sure.
 The internet.”
 McKay stared down at the night covered planet, stricken.

-Rush hooked a hand over one shoulder and tried to press away some of the ache at the base of his neck.
+Rush hooked a hand over one shoulder and tried to press away the ache at the base of his neck.

 “So you were grieving, presumably, and whatever they did—disrupted that.”